 A few months ago, I published a list of the best tech and dev podcasts.
 I’ve got so much feedback and so many excellent suggestions, that it’s time for a Community Update.
-I’ve also got very curios about Free and Open Source Software recently and I’ve included some of my newly favorite FOSS podcasts as well.
+I’ve also got very curious about Free and Open Source Software recently and I’ve included some of my newly favorite FOSS podcasts as well.

 Also, I’ve switched to Linux recently (haven’t updated the post to reflect that I’ve moved to Manjaro already), so there’s a pretty significant bias towards Linux-related podcasts.